ibid-11962/Windows-95-3D-Maze-Screensaver/README.md

   - OpenGL floating text.

-    I considered changing this to WebGL, but I left it like the original for accuracy.)
+    I considered changing this to WebGL, but I left it like the original for accuracy.

   - Start button.

-    This appears in the square immediately in front of the camera. (the camera is rotated at initialization until it is facing an open cell.
+    This appears in the square immediately in front of the camera.
+(The camera is rotated at initialization until it is facing an open cell.)

   - Smileface